Introduction

 Emerging trends

-- Artificial Intelligence (AI) integration for optimising resource allocation and predicting environmental impacts
+- The integration of Artificial Intelligence (AI) and other technologies for optimising resource allocation and predicting environmental impacts

-- Circular economy principles becoming standard in project design and execution
+- The adoption of circular economy principles as a standard approach to project design and implementation

 Potential impacts on project management profession

-- Skill development: Project managers will need to acquire new competencies in sustainability assessment and management
+- Skill development: Project managers will need to develop new skills in sustainability assessment and management

-- Certification programmes: Specialised sustainability certifications for project managers may become industry standard
+- Certification programmes: Specialised sustainability certifications for project managers may become more common

-- Performance metrics: Traditional project success criteria will expand to include sustainability indicators
+- Performance metrics: The traditional project success criteria will be expanded to include sustainability metrics

-- Stakeholder engagement: Increased focus on collaborating with a broader range of stakeholders, including environmental and social experts.
+- Stakeholder engagement: There will be a greater emphasis on collaboration with a broader range of stakeholders, including environmental and social experts.

-As sustainable project management evolves, professionals who adapt to these changes will be well-positioned to lead impactful, future-ready projects.
-The integration of sustainability principles will become a core competency, rather than an optional consideration, in project management practice.
+As the practice of sustainable project management continues to evolve, professionals who embrace these changes and adapt to new requirements will be well-positioned to deliver high-impact, future-ready projects.
+The integration of sustainability principles into project management will become a core competency, rather than an optional consideration.

 Conclusion